SpringfieldCollege-MPCS/practice-library/README.md

 4. The program should also read and write the library catalog to a text file, so that it can be saved between sessions.

-To complete this homework, you should implement the `Book` and `LibraryCatalog` classes, and write a program that uses them to create and interact with a library catalog.
+To complete this practice, you should implement the `Book` and `LibraryCatalog` classes, and write a program that uses them to create and interact with a library catalog.

 To test your program, you should create a sample catalog of at least 10 books, save it to a file, load it from the file, and verify that the books are correctly displayed and searchable.

 Your program should be well-documented and include comments explaining the purpose and behavior of each function.

-**Submission Instructions**

-Please submit your completed Python script (.py file) and a text file containing a sample library catalog.
-The script should be well-documented, and include comments explaining the purpose and behavior of each function.